 Traditional marketing practices might help you educate potential customers about software features and benefits, but Inbound Marketing intelligence helps you tailor the message to the people.

 There is a common practice among start-up managers and marketing executives.
-They buy a contact list with names, job descriptions and email addresses, mass-upload them through a software and then bombard unknown contacts with product information.
+They buy a contact list with names, job descriptions, and email addresses, mass-upload them through software and then bombard unknown contacts with product information.

 When they get home, they open their inbox, look through their junk mail and spam folder, and immediately delete it.